PeterWalchhofer/Telescrape/README.md

 * Name(optional): Not identifier Name
 * Link: Link to channel
 * @ (optional): Indentifier Name
-* Broadcast: True if channel is Broadcasting Channel else false
+* Broadcast: ´True´ if channel is Broadcasting Channel ´else´ false.
+Broadcasting channels are large one-to-many channels that only allow owners to write messages.

 ### Configuration